uhray/crud/README.md

 The API is really simple.
 Basically, you create an <b>EntityObject</b> with `crud('/path/to/entity')`.
 NOTE: all arguments are joined together the way node's [path.join](http://nodejs.org/api/path.html#path_path_join_path1_path2) works.

+If any of the arguments have query string (e.g. `crud('/users?sortBy=10', '?limit=10)`), the query strings will be joined together.
+It's important to realize that if you put a query string in the uri path, it will travel with this crud object forever (on updates, etc).
+So if you just want the query string for a read (for example) you need to put that in the read <i>params</i> (see just below here).

 With an EntityObject, you have the following options:

 <a name="eo-crud" href="#eo-crud">#</a> EntityObject.{<b>create,read,update,del</b>}([<i>params</i>, <i>callback</i>])